-The UAE encourages the increased participation of foreign investors in the economy through various initiatives.
-One significant initiative to promote FDI is the creation of over 40 specially designated free trade zones (free zones).
+Free zones have always allowed 100 per cent foreign ownership.
 These free zones, which may establish separate regulatory environments within their designated jurisdiction, are attractive to international investors owing to clear and market-oriented regulations, the ability to incorporate wholly foreign-owned entities and guaranteed tax holidays on all corporate taxes.
-The UAE does not impose foreign exchange control regulations either in or outside the free zones.
-Foreign investors from the member states of the Gulf Cooperation Council (GCC) enjoy a special status in the UAE and are largely exempt from foreign ownership restrictions.